 Community Garden Plots

-Plots at the Community Gardens, located along Lakeview & Sixth Street and Washington & Eighth Street, are available for rent to individual community members and groups.
+Plots at the Community Garden, located along Lakeview & Sixth Street, are available for rent to individual community members and groups.

 Information on the Community Garden Policies and Code of Conduct can be found: Community Garden Polices and Code of Conduct